pixie-io/pixie/README.md

 <br>

-Pixie is an open source observability tool for Kubernetes applications.
-Use Pixie to view the high-level state of your cluster (service maps, cluster resources, application traffic) and also drill-down into more detailed views (pod state, flame graphs, individual full-body application requests).
+Pixie is an open-source observability tool for Kubernetes applications.
+Use Pixie to view the high-level state of your cluster (service maps, cluster resources, application traffic) and also drill down into more detailed views (pod state, flame graphs, individual full-body application requests).

 ## Why Pixie?